vmware/vSphere-machine-learning-extension/docs/user-guide/training-pytorchjob.rst

 Introduction
 ============

-``PyTorchJob`` is a training operator in Freestone Kubeflow.
+``PyTorchJob`` is a training operator in vSphere Machine Learning Extension.
 It allows you to run distributed PyTorch jobs on Kubernetes clusters.
 It provides a PyTorch-specific implementation of the Kubernetes Operator pattern, which automates the management of PyTorch training jobs.

 With ``PyTorchJob``, you define and manage PyTorch jobs as Kubernetes custom resources.
 The operator will then manage the creation, scaling, and deletion of the resources needed to run the job.
 This includes creating pods for PyTorch workers, launching PyTorch distributed training, and managing checkpoints.